diojin/mockingjay/docs/distributed.md

 * R
 R is an `open source statistical programming language`.
 It is incredibly powerful. `Over two million (and counting) analysts` use R. It’s been around `since 1997` if you can believe it.
 It is a modern version of the S language for statistical computing that originally came out of the Bell Labs.
 Today, R is quickly becoming the new standard for statistics.
-R performs complex data science at a much smaller price (both literally and figuratively).
-R is making serious headway in ousting SAS and SPSS from their thrones, and has become the tool of choice for the world’s best statisticians (and data scientists, and analysts too).
+R performs complex data science at a much smaller price (both literally and figuratively). `R is making serious headway in ousting SAS and SPSS from their thrones`, and has become the tool of choice for the world’s best statisticians (and data scientists, and analysts too).
 Why should you care?
 Because it has `an unusually strong community around it`, you can find R libraries for almost anything under the sun — making virtually any kind of data science capability accessible without new code.
 R is exciting because of who is working on it, and how much net-new innovation is happening on a daily basis. the R community is one of the most thrilling places to be in Big Data right now.
 R is a also wonderful way to future-proof your Big Data program.
 In the last few months, literally thousands of new features have been introduced, replete with publicly available knowledge bases for every analysis type you’d want to do as an organization.